-GUCC members propose to allocate at least 15% of HOME program funds to Community Housing Development Corporations to develop and acquire affordable housing.
-These jurisdictions will also propose to provide an optional 5% of program funds for CHDO operating expenses.
+Cobb County and GUCC members propose to allocate 15% of HOME program funds to Community Housing Development Organizations (CHDO) to develop and acquire affordable housing to include an optional 5% of program funds for CHDO operating expenses.
 Cobb County has designated Cole Street Development Corporation as its CHDO.
-Cobb County proposes to allocate \$156,018.30 for CHDO related activities.
-Cobb County has also chosen to allocate CHDO operating expenses in the amount of \$52,006.10.
+Cobb County proposes to allocate \$135,841.68 for CHDO related activities.
+Cobb County has also chosen to allocate CHDO operating expenses in the amount of \$45,280.56.

-The City of Roswell has designated The Drake House and HomeStretch Housing Initiative of North Fulton as its CHDOs and proposes to allocate \$12,650.21 for CHDO related activities and \$4,216.71 for CHDO operating expenses.
+The City of Roswell has designated Habitat for Humanity of North Central Georgia, Inc. as its CHDO and proposes to allocate \$15,261.42 for CHDO related activities and \$5,087.14 for CHDO operating expenses.